mweyer/note-taker/README.md

 An app to help keep track of a list or just a to do list.

 ## Installation
 Clone rep and run npm i to install necessary modules.
-Also deployed on heroku.
+Also deployed on [heroku]( https://young-lowlands-39154.herokuapp.com/)

 ## Images